Contents

 What Can Affect Hair Loss

 Although, balding tends to come with aging, even children can suffer from it.
 Ringworm of the scalp is quite common in infants.
 Teenagers and young adults tend to suffer from a more rare cause of hair loss: trichotillomania.
-This is a stress-related compulsive behavior, in which a person pulls hairs out from all over his body.
+This is a stress-related compulsive behaviour, in which a person pulls hairs out from all over his body.

 Another reason for hair loss regardless of age is malnutrition.
 Research has specifically linked it to lack of protein and iron.
 Furthermore, in some studies it has been connected to excessive smoking.
 When the individual develops a healthier lifestyle hair tends to grow back quite quickly.